 High in antioxidants, acai berries are sweet, tart, and good for you.
 Add them to a cocktail for a little extra health benefit.

 - 1 tsp honey

 Muddle the berries and honey, add the lemon and vodka with ice, shake.
 Strain on the rocks, top with sparkling water.

 Ingredient #5: Green Tea

 Now we can’t end this list of cocktails without including the almighty best-green tea!
 Green tea is great for your heart, your skin, and a lot more.
 In cocktails…well, it’s at least a great addition to the menu.
-We love this green tea martini recipe from Belvedere Vodka.
+We love this green tea martini recipe for cool summer sipping.